 Lyme disease and tick bites become a significant health risk for Massachusetts residents during the summer.
-But the good news for patients is that AFC Urgent Care Burlington provides comprehensive Lyme and tick bite treatment for patients of all ages.
+But the good news for patients is that AFC Urgent Care Burlington provides comprehensive Lyme and tick bite treatment for patients 1 year or older.

 Whenever you are outside during the summer you’ll want to actively prevent tick bite risks and screen for Lyme to double-check.
 Below is a breakdown of prevention and symptoms related to Lyme disease: